The Casley-Smith method is a non-invasive means of treating lymphoedema known as Complex Physical Therapy.

 - Földi method

 All of these methods have been based on the health practitioners that have dedicated their lives to the area of lymphology.

-Winiwater was the first to introduce physical therapy for lymphedema.
+Winiwater was the first to introduce physical therapy for lymphoedema.
 Techniques of lymphatic massage (drainage) were improved in the 1930s by Vodder.1 These were modified and extended in practice by Asdonk and Leduc, Földi and later by the Casley-Smith’s.
 You can read about treatment of the arm with the Casley-Smith method here including access to a full paper publication for FREE.

 Is the Casley-Smith method evidence based and current?

 The Casley-Smith method is current and evidence based.
 You can read about our team’s extensive list of recent publications here.

 To learn about modern lymphatic therapy, you can watch a video from Certified Casley-Smith Instructors in the UK below.
 It shows you a new imaging method being used to make the lymphatics “glow in the dark” which helps practitioners visualise lymph flow in real time.